Jamie Shackleton

-Jamie Stuart Shackleton (born 8 October 1999) is an English professional footballer who plays as a defender for club Sheffield United.
-A versatile player, Shackleton can play as a right-back, defensive midfielder, right midfielder or attacking midfielder.
+Jamie Stuart Shackleton (born 8 October 1999) is an English professional footballer who plays as a right-back or defensive midfielder for club Sheffield United.

 A graduate of the Leeds United academy, Shackleton was part of the Leeds United team which won the EFL Championship in 2019–20 to gain promotion to the Premier League for the first time in 16 years.

 Early life and education

 Born in Hemsworth, Shackleton attended Lady Elizabeth Hastings Primary School and later St Wilfrid's Catholic High School in Featherstone.

 Club career

 Leeds United

 After playing youth football with Kippax Athletic, he joined Leeds United's youth academy aged seven and signed his first forms with the club aged nine.
 He made his U23 debut at the start of the 2016–17 season.
 In October 2016, former academy director Neil Redfearn praised him as one of the most promising talents at the club, stating that: "I think he's a good footballer, he's got great feet.
 He's not the biggest, but he's very tenacious.
 He reads the game well."
 In the summer of 2017, Shackleton signed a two-year professional contract with Leeds United.
 On 8 May 2018, he was named in Leeds' first team squad by head coach Paul Heckingbottom for their post-season friendlies tour to Myanmar.
 He made his first start for Leeds' first team in a pre-season friendly 1–1 draw against York City on 20 July 2018, under recently appointed Leeds' head coach Marcelo Bielsa.
 During the pre-season, Shackleton played in a right-back position, as opposed to the central midfielder role he had typically occupied during his youth career.